 At 11:00 Meet your Guide at Marjanishvili metro station.
-Walk along the Aghmashenebeli avenue to the direction of the Old Tbilisi – pedestrian tourist area on the left bank of Mtkvari.
-From here, we can easily reach the Vorontsov square and Saarbrucken Bridge.
+Walk along the Aghmashenebeli avenue to the direction of the Old Tiflis – pedestrian tourist area on the left bank of Mtkvari.
+From here, we can easily reach former Vorontsov square and Saarbrucken Bridge.
 Cross the bridge to walk through the daily flea market.
 Mshrali Khidi is the local name of flea market, which translates from Georgian as “dry bridge”.
 Handicrafts, arts, paintings and antics are displayed on the roadway, in the park and along the bridge.
 You can find old books, stamps coins, even daggers and swords mixed with icons and felt.
-At the end of the bridge, we approach Orbeliani Palace – the residence of Georgian president.
+At the end of the bridge, we pass by Dedaena Park and approach Orbeliani Palace – the residence of Georgian president.
 Nearby we encounter a flower market.

 The old city wall and entrance to Kala are near Pushkini street.
 From here, we walk towards Gabriadze Puppet Theater and its watchtower.
 Try to reach the tower for midday as the popular Tbilisi melody is played by the puppets at 12:00.